crate/crate-npgsql/docs/appendices/data-types.rst

 This plugin provides the ``GetBytes(NpgsqlDataReader, int)`` extension method, which achieves the same result.

-So, you can read a byte array like this:
+You can read a byte array like this:

 .. code-block:: csharp